practicalcomputerscience/MicrobenchmarkGPHLlanguages/README.md

 ![plot](./02%20-%20execution%20times/mean_stddev_err_whiskers%20--%20no%20GraalVM.png)

-There's something to explain about this and other diagrams, but I'll do it later in extra pages.
-(TBD)

 I've also language implementations where - for various reasons - I'm not able to bring down the execution time under 1 second.
 I may list these solutions later and separately.
 This 1 second limit for my "official" listing is arbitrary, like so many things with benchmarks, but on the other side: most languages have no problem with this limit.

 #### Measuring program execution times